Omar-268/k8s-cluster-rescue/Pod Issue - 1/README.md

     HostPathType:
 Events:            <none>
 ```
-Update the StorageClass and set it to manual
+Update the StorageClass and set it to manually

 ## Verification
 Now, check the pod’s status and you will see that it is finally Running